Learnosity/vagrant-nfs_guest/README.md

 # Vagrant-NFS_Guest

+## What's New?

+- Supports Vagrant 1.6!
+- Handles actions 'up', 'halt', 'destroy', 'suspend', 'resume' and 'package' properly
+- Uses retryable() for host to guest communications allow more fault tolerance
+- Better error messages and handling
+- Re-organisation of modules and class to better match Vagrant proper
+- Simplified the plugin events binding

+## Overview

 Allows a guest VM to export synced folders via NFS and the host to mount them.

 Basically it's just the usual NFS synced folders in Vagrant but the roles are reversed.